-The financial benefits program recognizes or acknowledges victims who were injured as a direct result of a violent crime in Alberta.
-It provides direct assistance with a one-time financial benefit based on the severity of the victim’s injuries.
-The benefit amount is set in the regulation to the Act.
+The Alberta Victims of Crime Financial Benefits Program recognizes or acknowledges victims who are injured as a direct result of serious and violent crime in Alberta.
+The program provides direct assistance with a one-time financial benefit-based on the severity of the victim’s injuries.

-No. The financial benefits program does not pay compensation for costs or losses.
-For example, it does not cover property damage, medical expenses, funeral costs, loss of wages or pain and suffering.
-Victims may seek restitution or take civil action for the recovery of costs or losses from the offender.
+The Financial Benefits Program does not pay for all costs or losses.
+For example, it does not cover property damage, medical expenses, loss of wages or pain and suffering.
+Victims may submit a Statement on Restitution for the recovery of these costs or losses from the offender.

-For further information about financial benefits please contact the coordinator for the division in which the crime occurred.
+For further information about the Financial Benefits Program, please contact the victim services office for the division in which the crime occurred.